SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/J - Restricted Boltzmann Machines.md

 \end{gathered}
 $$

-The $t$th step in the Markov chain becomes:
+The $t$-th step in the Markov chain becomes:

 $$
 \begin{gathered}